 - Line your baking sheets with parchment paper.
 This will prevent sticking and make for easy cleanup.
 I will reuse the parchment for a second and third batch.

-- Make sure your baking sheets are cool before adding more cookie dough.
+- PRO-Tip: Make sure your baking sheets are cool before adding more cookie dough.
+This will minimize spreading.

 - Use a cookie disher to scoop out evenly sized dough balls.
 Consistent-sized dough balls mean they’ll all finish baking at the same time.